turquoiseowl/i18n/README.markdown

 a base class for extending to build your own.
 These replacements function similarly to the originals, but use the `ILocalizing` interface; just use normally and any derived text will pass through the localization process.
 Any custom interactions that occur using these attributes elsewhere in the framework, however, will not work as expected.
-For the most part, you should be able to substitute `System.ComponentModel.DataAnnotations` with `i18n.DataAnnotations` namespaces cleanly.
+For the most part, you should be able to swap `System.ComponentModel.DataAnnotations` and `i18n.DataAnnotations` namespaces cleanly.

 ### Contributing